p3rp1ex3d/Cysec-Resources/README.md

 2. <b>Get Started:</b> Once permissions are set, you’ll see the GeoAR interface.
 Tap 'Instructions' if you need guidance, or choose 'Start' to dive in!
 3. <b>Explore Geography:</b> Grab any outline map and position it within the camera view to explore interactive details on rivers, capitals, soil types, languages, and terrain.

+## Documentation
+We have documented our entire development process for the benefit of the people who use the app and for other developers as well.
+The detailed documentation of the app can be found here: [documentation link]

 ## Meet our Team
 1. Arkaprava Gaine